Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 # NativeClient-AspNet5
 A WPF application that calls a Web API running on ASP.NET 5 protected by Azure AD OAuth Bearer Authentication.

 This sample demonstrates a .Net WPF application calling a web API that is secured using Azure AD.
 The .Net application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
-The access token is sent to the web API, which authenticates the user using the OWIN OAuth Bearer Authentication middleware.
+The access token is sent to the ASP.NET 5 Web API, which authenticates the user using the OWIN OAuth Bearer Authentication middleware.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).